Donate here by clicking CharityCheckout

 When Chica went to her foster home we all believed it would be for a couple of weeks, how wrong were we, 2 years and 3 months later Chica is ‘still ‘looking for a home.

-Julie who is caring for Chica is doing a great job, but circumstances mean that Chica really needs to find a home to call her own - on her own and with outdoor access.
+She needs a home to call her own - on her own and with outdoor access.
 Chica is very independent, she loves to do things her way and at her pace, but she also loves the company of people and to curl up in one of her favourite spots sometimes with you, sometimes in the next room and sometimes in your bed.

 The ideal home for Chica would be ‘without’ other animals.
 Where she could have room to relax & explore until she was able to go outside (a garden is important for this little lady), not near busy roads or an area populated with lots of other cats, although she does pass the time of day with them, but she’s not interested in playing with them.